Alex Clark

 admin

-Alex Clark is a journalist and broadcaster, often seen in the pages of the Guardian, the Observer and the Times Literary Supplement, and heard on BBC R4 programmes such as Front Row and Open Book.
-An experienced chair of live events, she has also worked as an artistic director at the Bath Festival and is now a Patron of the Cambridge … Read More
+Alex Clark is a journalist and broadcaster, often seen in the pages of the Guardian, the Observer and the TLS, and heard on BBC R4 programmes such as Front Row and Open Book.
+An experienced chair of live events, she has worked as an artistic director at the Bath Festival and is a Patron of the Cambridge Literary Festival.
+She … Read More

 John Kelly